HeliumEdu/platform/README.md

 Note that credentials to third-party services (for example, AWS services like SES) need to be set in the `.env` file before those services will work properly.
 Do NOT commit real credentials to third-party services, even in example files.

+### Frontend
+The frontend is served from a separate repository and can be found [here](https://github.com/HeliumEdu/frontend#readme).

+Note that the frontend was previously bundled, rendered, and served as a part of this project, but it was pulled out into its own project with the with `1.4.0` release.
+For reference, checkout the `1.3.8` tag or download it [here](https://github.com/HeliumEdu/platform/releases/tag/1.3.8) to see how this was previously done.

 ### Documentation